A doula, or birth worker, is a trained professional who provides physical, emotional, and informational support to birthing parents.

 A doula, or birth worker, is a trained professional who provides physical, emotional, and informational support to birthing parents.
 This support can happen before, during, and after birth.
 Doulas serving Maryland Medicaid members will provide person-centered care that supports their racial, ethnic, and cultural diversity.

-Doulas are non-clinical providers, and cannot perform the work of a nurse-midwife, nurse practitioner or doctor.
+Doulas are non-clinical providers and do not perform the work of a nurse-midwife, nurse practitioner or doctor.

 Doulas provide three kinds of services: before birth (prenatal) visits, attendance at the birth, and after birth (postpartum) visits.
 The prenatal/postpartum visits are often in the birthing parent’s home.
 In these visits, the doula and birthing parent discuss issues like: